fjkz/tt-runner/README.md

 1.test_ng.sh.out  2.test_ok.sh.out  result.txt
 ```

-`*.out` are the stdout and the stderr of each scripts. `result.txt` is the TAP formatted result.
+`result.txt` is the TAP formatted result. `*.out` are the stdout and the stderr of each scripts.
+Output of scripts can be seen in the console with `--print-log` option.

 ### Testing scripts